 How Many Coronaviruses Are There?

-Coronaviruses didn't just pop up recently.
-They're a large family of viruses that have been around for a long time.
+Coronaviruses are a large family of viruses that have been around for a long time.
 Many of them can cause a variety of illnesses, from a mild cough to severe respiratory illnesses.

-The new (or “novel”) coronavirus that causes COVID-19 is one of several known to infect humans.
+The coronavirus that causes COVID-19 is one of several known to infect humans.
 It's probably been around for some time in animals.
 Sometimes, a virus in animals crosses over into people.
 That's what scientists think happened here.
 So this virus isn't new to the world, but it is new to humans.
-When scientists found out that it was making people sick in 2019, they named it as a novel coronavirus.
-Experts call these strains SARS-CoV-2.
+When scientists found out that it was making people sick in 2019, they named it SARS-CoV-2.

 How Do Variants Happen?